Home Most Beautiful Destinations Around the World15 Bucket-List Places to See in Maine (Updated 2026)

 1. Acadia National Park

-Acadia National Park costs $35 per vehicle (valid for 7 days) as of 2023, with annual passes at $55.
+Acadia National Park costs $35 per vehicle (valid for 7 days), with annual passes at $55.
 But honestly, it’s worth way more than that.
 I’ve watched the first light hit Cadillac Mountain from the summit countless times, and it never gets old.
 You need vehicle reservations for Cadillac Summit Road from sunrise to sunset, May through October – so plan ahead or you’ll be hiking up instead.

 The Park Loop Road makes everything accessible, even if you’re not much of a hiker.
 Thunder Hole gets crowded, but when the waves hit just right, the sound is incredible.
 I actually prefer the quieter spots along Ocean Path where you can explore tide pools without fighting for photo space.
 The historic Jordan Pond House serves those famous popovers, and they’re actually as good as everyone says.